protobufjs/protobuf.js/README.md

 the job as it supports putting together entire message and even sub-message structures assembled from a variety of useful data types while still remaining extensible for future cases.

-Unfortunately, Google's reference implementations are available for C and Java only.
+Unfortunately, Google's reference implementations are available for C, Java and Python only.
 Because of this, some protobuf implementations have popped up for JavaScript lately but most of them have some fundamental restrictions.
 Some of them implement just a subset of protobuf's functionality while others require some level of cross-compilation towards using Google's protoc.
 As a result I found myself compiling things that didn't work or, if they did, missing